rodlaf/fun/README.md

 3. Deploy the Docker container as described in the Installation section.

-## Demo
-Check out the live demo at [https://colorfun.fly.dev](https://colorfun.fly.dev).

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License